SimHoZebs/personal-site/src/content/projects/Review Summarizer.md

 We are also proud to successfully implement a Windows 95 design to the landing page UI.

+- Parallel processing
+- Support for Amazon, Target, and Walmart
+- Provide references to the summary to validate the summary

 ## What we learned

 We have learned how to web scrape using Puppeteer and effectively gathered and parsed relevant data for the project's purpose.